-Around the 35-minute mark, France had a corner kick that deflected off an French player and hit the hand of a Croatian player.
-After a lengthy review, the referee awarded a penalty kick to France notwithstanding Croatia’s protests.
-Many analysts felt that the penalty should not have been awarded.
-France scored on the penalty and it had a profound effect on the tempo of the game.
+France had a corner kick that deflected off an French player and hit the hand of a Croatian player.
+After a lengthy review, the referee awarded a penalty kick to France.
+Many analysts felt it should not have been awarded.
+France scored and it had a profound effect on the game.
 But Croatia continued to play hard.

 - Sometimes things happen that are beyond your control.
 For example, the organizers might cut your speaking time, or your computer might break meaning you can’t show your slides.
 You still have to put forward your best effort.

-Although they lost and were clearly disappointed by their loss in the World Cup Final, the Croatians and their President, Kolinda Grabar-Kitarovic, were magnanimous in defeat.
+Although clearly disappointed by their loss, the Croatians were magnanimous in defeat.

-- There will be days when things do not go your way.
+- There will be days when you make mistakes or things do not go your way.
 You still have to be professional.
 Learn what you can from what happened and move forward.